kilativ/netflow-aws/server/README.md

 Follow https://claudiajs.com/tutorials/installing.html to install Claudia.js and setup AWS credentials

 ### Environment
 Copy `lambda-env.json.sample` to  `lambda-env.json` and populate it with your environment settings.
-Not that AWS keys are not needed.
+Note that AWS keys are not needed.
+This variables will be setup on AWS Lambda

 ### Create serverless install
 * Execute